prometheus-operator/prometheus-operator/Documentation/user-guides/alerting.md

 ## Expose Alertmanager

-Once the `AlertmanagerConfig` or the configuration Secret is mounted by Alertmanager Pods created through the Alertmanager object.
+Once the operator merges the optional manually specified Secret with any selected `AlertmanagerConfig` resources, a new configuration Secret is created with the name `alertmanager-<Alertmanager name>-generated`, and is mounted into Alertmanager Pods created through the Alertmanager object.

 To be able to view the web UI, expose it through a Service.
 A simple way to do this is to use a Service of type `NodePort`.